Case Study

 Their second project, BioMonitor4CAP, monitored the results of the EU’s Common Agricultural Policy.
 Through this policy, farmers can get payments for improving biodiversity on their land.
 NatureMetrics looked at how they could make using eDNA affordable, deliver it at scale, and use data they gather to affect policy in the sector.

-Horizon Europe was invaluable to NatureMetrics, offering them the time and space for R&D. Both projects allowed the team to gather extensive samples from diverse habitats, with one giving them the unique opportunity to work across Peru, Portugal, Germany, Finland and the UK.
+Horizon Europe was invaluable to NatureMetrics, offering them the time and space for R&D. Both projects allowed the team to gather extensive samples from diverse habitats.
 Funding allowed the team to grow and bring in new capabilities such as machine learning and metric development.
 The programme also led to deeper collaboration with academic institutions for scientific validation of their work, increasing their credibility with clients and stakeholders.

 Programme